ayumusk/GoEx-Sheet/README.md

 # GoEx-Sheet
 ## Overview ##
 This is an excel clone.
-It has various features that an excel has like create a new file, save, open, clear.We can give the styling and implement formula at various cells.
+It has various features that an excel has like create a new file, save, open, clear.
+We can give the styling and implement formula at various cells.

 ## Features
 This is a simple web application made with HTML, CSS and Vanilla JavaScript and using browsers localstorage to store the data.